Box in a Valise (Boîte-en-valise), 1941

 This research and conservation project is supported by EFG, Institutional Patron of the museum.

-The variety of the constituent materials, and the complex physical and conceptual ways in which they interact, make conservation treatment of the Boîtes unusually challenging.
+The variety of the constituent materials, and the complex physical and conceptual ways in which they interact, make the conservation treatment of the Boîtes unusually challenging.

 Given the varied natures of the supports and media, the conservation treatment is coordinated by the Conservation Department of the Peggy Guggenheim Collection and the Materiali Cartacei e Membranacei of the Opificio delle Pietre Dure e Laboratori di Restauro in Florence.
 Conservators are supported by experts from the various departments of the Opificio, who are consulted upon and involved on specific aspects of the case and its content.
 The preliminary phase involved researching the various graphic and painting techniques used by the artist and the methods used to assemble the various elements.

 In order to verify any changes or replacements that the artist made, other Duchamp 'suitcases' were examined, such as the one at the Galleria Nazionale di Arte Moderna in Rome (no. III/XX) that was created at the same time as the one in the PGC and is also part of the same series.
 Guggenheim's Boîte-en-valise is delicate: a prototype assembled with multiple elements (11 different types of materials, from paper to leather, to ceramics and glass) that posed conservation problems from the beginning.
-The moveable elements were especially problematic which resulted in Duchamp making changes to future works in the series so as to avoid the same damages that are evident in the piece belonging to the PGC.
+The moveable elements were especially problematic which resulted in Duchamp making changes to future works in the series to avoid the same damages that are evident in the piece belonging to the PGC.

 The Opificio delle Pietre Dure in Florence assembled a team of their own experts: the Paper Laboratory conservators worked on the structure, on the suitcase, on the two-dimensional paper works, and on the acetate panels, while the Bronze Laboratory turned its attention to the metal elements, the Terracotta Laboratory worked on ceramic and glass elements, and the Wood Laboratory addressed structural and decorative elements.